Kore-Core/KORE/README.md

 [![Build Status](https://travis-ci.org/KORE-Project/KORE.svg?branch=master)](https://travis-ci.org/KORE-Project/KORE) [![GitHub version](https://badge.fury.io/gh/KORE-Project%2FKORE.svg)](https://badge.fury.io/gh/KORE-Project%2FKORE)

 KORE is an open source crypto-currency focused on fast private transactions with low transaction fees & environmental footprint.
-It utilizes a custom Proof of Stake protocol for securing its network and uses an innovative variable seesaw reward mechanism that dynamically balances 90% of its block reward size between masternodes and staking nodes and 10% dedicated for budget proposals.
+It utilizes a custom Proof of Stake protocol for securing its network and uses an innovative variable seesaw reward mechanism that dynamically balances 90% of its block reward size between masternode fund and staking nodes and 10% dedicated for budget proposals.
 The goal of KORE is to achieve a decentralized sustainable crypto currency with near instant full-time private transactions, fair governance and community intelligence.

-- Anonymized transactions using the [_Zerocoin Protocol_](http://www.kore.org/zpiv).
-- Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftX_.
-- Decentralized blockchain voting utilizing Masternode technology to form a DAO.
-The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community and voted on by the DAO.

 More information at [kore.org](http://www.kore.org) Visit our ANN thread at [BitcoinTalk](https://bitcointalk.org/index.php?topic=2096416.0